 Why patent law?
 Three stories are usually advanced, two of which should already be familiar.

-It is said that patent law serves an innovation function by giving incentives that enable investors to recoup their investment and a contracting function by enabling them to commercialize their inventions without fear of being ripped off by business partners or imitated by competitors.
-But patent law also is designed to serve a disclosure function: it requires inventors to make public significant information about how their inventions work, and multiple doctrines subtly push actors toward greater disclosure.
+- Patent law serves an innovation function by giving incentives that enable investors to recoup their investment. - It serves a contracting function by enabling inventors to commercialize their inventions without fear of being ripped off by business partners or imitated by competitors. - It serves a disclosure function by requiring inventors to make public significant information about how their inventions work.